mwarkentin/hubot-vmfarms/README.md

 ```
 user1>> hubot vmf pause monitoring 15
-hubot>> Ok, VMFarms monitoring is paused for 15 minutes.
+hubot>> Ok, VM Farms monitoring is paused for 15 minutes.
 You can enable it again here: https://my.vmfarms.com/monitors/
 ```